Electricity Rates

 Net Energy Metering (NEM) policies have changed a lot.
 Here's the scoop on how they differ:

-NEM 1.0 and 2.0 were pretty similar:
+NEM 1.0 and 2.0 were pretty similar.
+NEM 3.0?
+It's a whole new ballgame.

 Let's talk numbers: